JULY 2019 Welcome to … [Read More...] about Headlines – July 2019 (Content Summary)

 As a charitable cause, I am a founder member of a British cycling registered paracycling club, with which we have organised and supported various bike rides including the popular Carten100 for 6 consecutive years.

 I was a founding member and the first chair of Wales ACPIN region (growing four-fold in first years).
 Here we pioneered the successful use of WebEx as a teaching and meeting tool for ACPIN regionally and nationally.
-Joining the National Committee formally in 2008 and currently serving as the ACPIN National Chair.
+Joining the National Committee formally in 2008 and National Chair from 2014 to 2019.
+Currently Board member and past Chair.
 As a past chair of Spinal Cord Injury Therapy Leads group (SCiTL), I have also been active in National Spinal Cord Injury Strategy Board; have engaged in clinical research and co-authored several publications; have presented internationally on neuro rehabilitation and service improvement; and have supported PhD projects (mathematics as well as physiotherapy).
 Passionate about the neuro physiotherapy profession and consequent improvements in patient quality of life, I strive, through ACPIN, to promote networking, CPD, high professional standards and public /clinical recognition.